mieweb/docs/content/functions/system-administration/interfaces/signature-pad-device.md

     parent: '1J0bDKTGYlGAEqJraL-CUB3x3d976F4lBdUCSRKpIv2Q'
     weight: 5580
 ---
-The  {{% system-name %}} interoperates with Topaz Signature Pad Devices.
-In order for the signature pad device to work with the {{% system-name %}} program, the signature pad device must be hooked up to your PC (usually by a USB port) and you had to install the Topaz software for the SigPlus device.
+{{% system-name %}} interoperates with Topaz Signature Pad Devices.
+In order for the signature pad device to work with the {{% system-name %}} program, the signature pad device must be hooked up to your PC (usually by a USB port) and installed using the Topaz software, [SigPlus](https://www.sigpluspro.com/sigplus.html) or [SigPlus BSB](https://www.sigpluspro.com/sigplus-bsb.html) and [SigWeb](https://www.topazsystems.com/sdks/sigweb.html).

-{{% system-name %}} is signature compatible with a pad device to allow patients to acknowledge a consent or declination (or any other document) by capturing an electronic signature from a pad device.
-The signature screen displays a brief canned statement and the patient uses the device pen to capture a signature that is uploaded as a specific document type into their chart.
-This helps eliminate the need for paper printing, pen signature capturing, clipboards, pens, and eliminates the need to scan & index the paper back in as an image into the chart.
+The signature pad device allows patients to acknowledge a consent or declination (or any other document) by capturing an electronic signature on the pad device.
+The signature screen displays a brief canned statement and the patient uses the device pen to capture a signature.
+Once the signature is captured, it is uploaded as a specific document type into their chart.
+This helps eliminate the need for paper printing, clipboards, pens, and the need to scan & index the paper back into the chart.

-Your Deployment Consultant or Implementer would configure a sidemenu Signature tab that interoperates with a Topaz signature pad device.
+Your Deployment Consultant or Implementer will help configure a sidemenu Signature tab that interoperates with a Topaz signature pad device.
 The {{% system-name %}} Signature module points to a specific layout where radio button consent or declination choices are programmed, as well as each applicable canned statement.
-The canned statement verbiage only holds so many characters and after they sign using the Topaz signature device, the canned statement with electronic signature auto-stores as a document in the patient's chart.
+The canned statement verbiage is limited to a specific number of characters, depending on the Topaz device model.
+After the signature is captured using the Topaz signature device, the canned statement along with electronic signature auto-stores as a document in the patient's chart.

-Paper consent forms can still be used and scanned into the patient chart with a patient's hand-signature as well as the on screen touch forms that *{{% system-name %}}* offers.
+Paper consent forms can still be used and scanned into the patient chart with a patient's hand-signature, as well as the on screen touch form options.

 The example below shows the signature program utilized in an Immunization Consent form.

 ![](../signature-pad-device.assets/a5c60a8a1634c8473132665402b9f8fe.png)

-The Signature module opens and you enter in the patient's name that needs to sign the acknowledgement.
-Then the clinician would select the specific radio button consent or declination that is needing to be captured by the patient.
-A predefined canned statement, based on which radio button option that was selected, appears both on the signature pad device and on the {{% system-name %}} screen.
+When the Signature module is opened, the clinician/administrative user may search for the individuals' chart that needs to sign the acknowledgement.
+Then, select the specific radio button consent or declination for which the electronic signature is needed.
+The predefined canned statement, based on which radio button option that was selected, appears on the {{% system-name %}} screen.
+Click the START SIGNATURE button on the {{% system-name %}} screen, to send the canned statement to the Topaz signature device screen.
 It is ready for the patient to sign.
-Click the START SIGNATURE button on the {{% system-name %}} screen, and that sends the canned statement to the Topaz signature device screen.

 ![](../signature-pad-device.assets/e138e7a64dec9093565350b916aeaa86.png)